 - Austria Travel and Accommodation Guide

 Although many of the forests and much of the wildlife have been disturbed and, in some cases, destroyed by the war, eco-tourism is an important focus of Sierra Leoneans and natural treasures like Outamba-Kilimi National Park, populated by game animals such as elephants, chimpanzees, and pygmy hippos.
-Mount Bintimani, the highest point in West Africa, are just two of the worthwhile wildlife attractions on offer.
+Mount Bintimani, the highest point in West Africa, is just one of the worthwhile wildlife attractions.
 Tacugama Chimpanzee Sanctuary rescues orphaned and captured chimps.
-It has been described as one of the most successful Sierra Leonean wildlife endeavors, whilst Tiwai Island is home to over 3000 chimps and other games.
+It has been described as one of the most successful Sierra Leonean wildlife endeavors, while Tiwai Island is home to over 3000 chimps and other games.

 Lakes, rivers, and dams are perfect for picnics and relaxing.
-The marshlands hide a myriad of colorful birds – indeed, the birdlife has been less affected by the war than the animals, and everywhere you go, the air is filled with birdsong.
+The marshlands hide a myriad of colorful birds – indeed, the birdlife has been less affected by the war than the animals, and the air is filled with birdsong everywhere you go.
 Tiwai Island, for one, boasts over 135 different bird species!
-Sierra Leone is a bird-watchers dream!
+Sierra Leone is a bird-watcher dream!

 For culture vultures and those with historical interests, the remnants of the slave trade make interesting and thought-provoking expeditions.
-Bunce Island, a slave-trading fortress, is a brief boat trip up the river; Freetown is itself a monument to freed slaves and its Cotton Tree, which stands in the heart of what is thought to be an old slave market, is now an impressive national symbol.
+Bunce Island, a slave-trading fortress, is a brief boat trip up the river; Freetown is itself a monument to formerly enslaved people, and its Cotton Tree, which stands in the heart of what is thought to be an old slave market, is now an impressive national symbol.
 Graves, monuments, and forts are all that remain of British and Portuguese power in Sierra Leone: each has a tale to tell.
-Over 16 different ethnic groups in the country, including the Krio, descendants of freed slaves who speak an English-based Creole called Krio.
-Visiting villages and chatting to people in markets and the streets are rewarding for all parties!
+Over 16 ethnic groups in the country, including the Krio, descendants of formerly enslaved people who speak an English-based Creole called Krio.
+Visiting villages and chatting with people in markets and the streets are rewarding for all parties!

-Freetown is probably the most developed of the cities, offering a level of safety that is difficult to match even in Western countries.
+Freetown is probably the most developed city, offering a level of safety that is difficult to match, even in Western countries.
 Hotels, restaurants, and nightspots are sprouting like mushrooms, and eating out in Sierra Leone promises a range of traditional and international treats and seafood that is beyond belief!

 One has to wonder what attraction will tip the scales in making Sierra Leone the popular destination that it once was before the civil war.
 Based on my experiences with Sierra Leoneans in recent weeks, I feel that the people will make a difference.
-Without exception, every Sierra Leonean that I have met or worked with has been proud of their country, proud of its progress, and excited about the future.
-They are unfailingly welcoming, greeting aid-workers and travelers alike with smiles that you can only find in Africa, with an optimism – no, positivity – that other countries would do well to emulate.
+Every Sierra Leonean I have met or worked with has been proud of their country’s progress and excited about the future.
+They are consistently welcoming, greeting aid workers and travelers alike with smiles that you can only find in Africa, with an optimism – no, positivity – that other countries would emulate.